Biological Safety Cabinets

 Engineering controls are an effective tool for reducing exposure to biological materials.
 Examples of engineering controls used in laboratories at Cornell may include dilution ventilation, local exhaust ventilation, biological safety cabinets, glove boxes, safety shields, and proper storage facilities.

 The OSHA Laboratory Standard requires that "fume hoods and other protective equipment function properly and that specific measures are taken to ensure the proper and adequate performance of such equipment."
-The OSSHA Bloodborne Pathogens Standard requires all labs working human derived materials have certified biosafety cabinets.
+The OSHA Bloodborne Pathogens Standard requires all labs working human derived materials have certified biosafety cabinets.
 Various groups conduct periodic inspections and maintenance of protective equipment within and outside Cornell.
 Biosafety cabinets, in particular, need annual NSF/ANSI Standard 49 certification testing.
-Currently, certification is conducted by an outside contractor.
+Currently, certification is conducted by an outside Cornell contractor.

 Training